 - 2 red onions, peeled and finely diced

-- 1 garlic cloves, crushed
+- 1 clove garlic, crushed

 - 50ml extra virgin olive oil

-- 100g light brown sugar
+- 100g soft light brown sugar

-- 3tbs balsamic vinegar
+- 3 tablespoons balsamic vinegar

-- 3tbs malt vinegar
+- 3 tablespoons malt vinegar

-- 200mlSt Peters Ruby Red Ale (or a local ale of your choice)
+- 200ml St Peters Ruby Red Ale (or a local ale of your choice)

 - 2 x 700g short pork ribs

-Preheat the oven to 160°C.
+Preheat the oven to 160°C/Gas Mark 3.

-Place the ribs upside down in a deep oven roasting tray and pour half of the warm marinade over the ribs.
+Place the ribs upside-down in a deep roasting tray and pour half of the hot marinade over the ribs.
 Cover the tray with foil and cook the ribs in the oven for 1 hour.

-Remove the foil and baste the ribs with the liquid in the tray, turn the ribs over and add half of the remaining hot marinade.
+Remove the foil and baste the ribs with the liquid in the tray, turn the ribs over and then pour over half of the remaining hot marinade.
 Cover the tray again with the foil and return to the oven for a further 30 minutes.

 Remove and discard the foil, baste the ribs and then return the ribs to the oven for a further 30 minutes until the ribs are glossy and sticky.